HELP MOTHERS IN UKRAINE FEED THEIR FAMILIES

-Winter in Ukraine is damp and cold.
-All the while the war rages on.
+Heating a home and being able to cook is an issue in Ukraine.
 Russia has bombed Ukraine's power grids and heating infrastructure.
-To survive the cold, thousands of families need a heater.
-Together, we can help by sponsoring a wood-burning stove with a cooking surface.
+To help Ukrainian mothers and children survive, you can help by sponsoring a wood-burning stove with a cooking surface.

 To supply one heating stove to one family cost $100 dollars.
 Great Commission Media Ministries has already provided thousands of families with wood-burning stoves for heating and for cooking.
 Thousands more are needed.

-Thousands of families will face freezing temperatures without heating this winter.
+Thousands of families face freezing temperatures without heating.
 On the front lines, fathers and sons are fighting for their families, wives, children, and their motherland.
 We can help keep their loved ones stay alive.